 This chili recipe can go from stovetop to dinner table in 30 minutes, and uses basic ingredients that you can keep stored in your pantry.

 OK, now for the secret ingredient in my award winning chili…

 I originally used only kidney beans in the chili, but one day I forgot to buy them and resorted to using garbanzos from my pantry as a substitute.
 We were immediately hooked, and I’ve been using a combination of kidney beans and garbanzos ever since.

-The garbanzo beans don’t really add anything to the flavor of the chili, but they add a texture that’s uniquely satisfying, especially when the chili is combined with white rice and shredded cheese, which is how we insist on eating it at our house.
+The garbanzo beans don’t really add anything to the flavor of the chili, but they add a texture that’s uniquely satisfying, especially when combined with white rice and shredded cheese, which is how we insist on eating it at our house.

 If you love chili, I am confident you’ll love this recipe.
 And if you win any chili cook-offs with it, you totally owe me a bottle of tequila.

-Cooking note #1: I like salt, so I added about one additional teaspoon in addition to what I included in the recipe.
+I like my chili fairly salty, so I add about one additional teaspoon in addition to what I included in the recipe.
 If you don’t like things salty or you need to limit your salt for health reasons, add the salt little by little until you get it just right.

 Award Winning Chili

 - 32 oz beef broth